EdTech

 Fact #3: Games can promote physical education.

 Exercise video games are used to promote physical activity and can help students foster a healthier lifestyle in a fun and engaging way.
 According to researchers in both China and the US, playing Dance Dance Revolution in a physical education classroomcould have a significantly positive effect on children’s self-efficacy, social support, and daily physical activity levels across time.”
-Games like this create a playful and relaxing environment while helping students improve physical fitness and overall well-being.
+Games like this create a playful environment for helping students improve physical fitness and overall well-being.

 Fact #4: Even small amounts of gamification can result in measurable gains.